notwa/minisat/README.md

 are available on [the MiniSat homepage.][homepage]

-You can download any of the versions on GitHub by following the appropriate link and clicking on the green "Clone or download" link on the top right, just above the dates.
+You can download any of the versions on GitHub by following the appropriate link and clicking on the green "Clone or download" link on the top right.
 Select "Download Zip" if you're not familiar with git.

 [homepage]: http://minisat.se/MiniSat.html
 [master]: https://github.com/notwa/minisat/tree/master